The browser is not supported

 Scoring:

-Points are counted similar to tennis – 15, 30, 40 and game win.
+Points are counted similar to tennis – 15, 30, 40, game win.
 Usually 6 games are played.
 The winner must have a lead of 2 games.

 Serving:

 The serve is made below the hip and diagonally into the opponent's service court.
-The ball must bounce once after the serve before it hits the wall or goes out of bounds.
+The ball must bounce once after the serve before it hits the wall or goes out of play.

 The wall: